psmann/WeatherMan/README.md

 ## Project Structure

-The project uses an implementation of Clean Architecture.
+The project has a modular structure and uses an implementation of Clean Architecture.
-MVVM pattern (Android Architecture Components) is used in the presentation layer.
+MVVM pattern with the help of Android Architecture Components is used in the presentation layer.
-Code is written in Kotlin and uses Coroutines for asynchronous work.
+Code is written in Kotlin and uses coroutines to handle all asynchronous work.

 ### Modules

-  1) domain (Kotlin): Contains all the domain level business logic such as entities and data algorithms.
+  1) domain (Kotlin): Contains all the domain level business logic such as data entities and algorithms.
   2) interactors (Kotlin): Contains usecases and repository patterns
   3) app (Android): This is the presentation module.
 Contains all UI and framework code (including API services).